socketry/falcon/README.md

 ### WebSockets

-Falcon supports `rack.hijack` for HTTP/1.x connections.
+Falcon supports (partial and full) `rack.hijack` for both for HTTP/1 and HTTP/2 connections.
 You can thus use [async-websocket] in any controller layer to serve WebSocket connections.

 [async-websocket]: https://github.com/socketry/async-websocket